| Mid-Waythe Carnal Church. (1Cor.3:3)I

 everything but our favorite.
 The church is divided into groups, sects,

 orders, and denominations.
 Perhaps I should say, “the carnal church is.”
+The Carnal Christian is much like the carnal church,

 and is much about merry-go-rounds, and roller coasters, and showing off at